grundius1/grundius1/README.md

 [image segmentation](https://github.com/grundius1/lab-image-segmentation) an approach to imagewh treatment with python

+[Coronavirus Bar Race](https://github.com/grundius1/coronavirus_bar_race) a python program to make a bar race with coronavirus total cases by country

 ### API (Appliclation Programming Interfaces)

 [LOL API](https://github.com/grundius1/apis-project) an api to get most used champs by division in League of Legends, with argument parser